SUSE-Cloud/socok8s/doc/source_tech_preview/user/discover-helm-charts-overrides.rst

 ==============================
-Discover helm charts overrides
+Discover Helm charts overrides
 ==============================

-The upstream helm charts have a large series of values which can be used to alter the deployment of a chart to match your needs.
+The upstream Helm charts have values that can be used to alter the deployment of a chart to match your needs.

-You can generate a list of the available overrides, after building all the helm charts (`make all` in each of the /opt/openstack/openstack-helm folders) in your environment, by running the following on your `deployer` node:
+Generate a list of the available overrides:

+1. Build all the Helm charts (`make all` in each of the /opt/openstack/openstack-helm folders) in your environment
+2. Run the following on your `deployer` node:

 .. code-block:: console